Smaug123/ClassicalCiphers.jl/README.md

 Notice that the input has been made uppercase and symbols have been stripped out.

+The key matrix must be invertible mod 26.
+That is, its determinant must be coprime to 26.

 Encrypt the same text with the same key, this time represented as a string:

 ```julia